 Can I juggle full-time school and full-time life?

 Too many aspiring Christian leaders are torn by a difficult choice between a quality graduate program and a fast, affordable one.
-For them, we provide two distinct pathways to a Master of Divinity degree, each within its own timetable:
+That's why we provide two distinct pathways to a Master of Divinity degree, each within its own timetable:

 - Connections offers busy students MTSO's unique combination of on-campus and online learning.
 M.Div. students in the Connections program will be on campus one day a week for six semesters, earning a degree in just 33 months.

 - You're also free to pursue your degree at a more personal pace, allowing you to pick from weekday, weekend and intensive courses, completing the M.Div. within a flexible timetable.